w3f/research/docs/polkadot/networking/3-avail-valid.md

 ## Protocol phase 1: initial distribution

 Every validator is both a distributor of C pieces and a distributee (recipient) of C pieces [TODO: correction, explanation].
-Every piece has one source parachain and one main target storer, and so we can index pieces with a tuple (c_s, (c_t, i_t)).
+Every piece has one source parachain and one main target storer, and so we can index pieces with a tuple (c_s, (c_t, i_t)) which would read as *the piece with source parachain c_s and destination validator on parachain c_t with index i_t*.

 In phase 1, pieces are distributed by the source parachain validators (c_s, \*) to the main target storers.
 This happens in two stages.
 Stage A is where most of the material is distributed, and stage B acts as a backup mechanism for anything that was missed during stage A.